Creeslough community urged to speak out to help process tragedy

 Many in attendance held candles during a moment’s silence, and placed the candles beside the photographs afterwards.

+Hundreds of people also turned out for a vigil in Londonderry led by mayor Sandra Duffy.

+The Allegri and Rosemount Male Voice Choirs performed at the event, and journalist and presenter Frank Galligan shared a poem reflecting on the tragedy.

-After the gathering, Mr McMonagle said it had been a powerful display.
+After the gathering in Letterkenny Mr McMonagle said it is important to talk.

 “I think this is what people need after such a tragedy to try and process it.
 This was an awful incident, I think the randomness of it, it could have happened to any one of us, and that brought it home to people,” he told the PA news agency.